Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Results

 \section{Results}

-Figure~\ref{fig:macro_evolution} shows the time evolution of our archetypal NCC'd and CC'd GCs (solid and dashed curves, respectively) under both the raw (black) and $\alpha$ (blue) escape criteria.
-For reference, we also include the corresponding simulations from W23 (red), which used the $\alpha$ criterion.
-The top panels show the retention fractions of the initial number of particles $N(t)/N_i$ (left) and total cluster mass $M(t)/M_i$ (right).
-The CC'd GCs ($r_v=0.5\,\pc$) evaporate faster than the NCC'd GCs ($r_v=2\,\pc$) due to their higher initial density and correspondingly shorter dynamical and relaxation timescales.
-As intended, applying the $\alpha$ criterion lowers the evaporation rate by raising the escape threshold---to $\Etilde\gtrsim 0.1$ (lower panel of Figure~\ref{fig:Etilde}).
+Figure~\ref{fig:macro_evolution} shows the evolution of our archetypal NCC'd and CC'd GCs (solid and dashed curves, respectively) under both the raw (black) and $\alpha$ (blue) escape criteria.
+For reference, we also include the nearly-identical models from W23 (red), which used the $\alpha$ criterion.
+The top panels show the retention fractions of the initial number of particles $N(t)/N_i$ (left) and cluster mass $M(t)/M_i$ (right).
+The CC'd GCs ($r_v=0.5\,\pc$) evaporate faster than the NCC'd GCs ($r_v=2\,\pc$) due to their higher density and correspondingly shorter dynamical and relaxation timescales.
+As intended, the $\alpha$ criterion lowers the evaporation rate by raising the escape threshold---to $\Etilde\gtrsim 0.1$ (Figure~\ref{fig:Etilde}).
 Yet the impact on the evaporation rate is small---less than the typical stochastic variation between separate statistical realizations of \texttt{CMC} models.
-This is unsurprising given that \cite{Giersz2008} saw relatively modest changes for $N_i=10^4$, 80 times smaller than we use here.
+This is unsurprising given that \cite{Giersz2008} saw relatively modest changes for $N_i=10^4$, 80 times smaller than our $N_i$.
 Since $\alpha$ scales inversely with $N_i$ in Equation~(\ref{Eq:Giersz_criterion}) the two criteria are much closer in our case.
-Taken together, Figures~\ref{fig:Etilde} and \ref{fig:macro_evolution} suggests changing from the raw to $\alpha$ criterion primarily affects $\Etilde$, and thereby the escape timescale and escape speeds and trajectories, rather than the evaporation rate.
-So tuning the escape criterion to most accurately capture the latter (due to its greater relevance to \textit{internal} GC evolution) may be inadequate for applications in Galactic archeology, where the former are important (see Section~\ref{S:discussion_additional_complexities}).
+Together, Figures~\ref{fig:Etilde} and \ref{fig:macro_evolution} suggest that changing from the raw to $\alpha$ criterion primarily affects $\Etilde$, and thereby the escape timescale and escaper velocities, rather than the evaporation rate.
+So tuning the escape criterion to most accurately capture the latter (due to its greater relevance to \textit{internal} GC evolution) may not be ideal for Galactic archeology applications, where the former are also important.